 AIARE Level 1 Refresher Course

 Our one-day AIARE Level 1 Refresher Course is designed to help you stay practiced and current with your avalanche skills.
-Open to students who have previously taken a Level 1 avalanche course, the refresher is an excellent opportunity to improve your understanding of snow, avalanches, terrain, human factors, decision making, and companion rescue.
+Open to students who have previously taken an AIARE Level 1 Avalanche Course, the refresher is an excellent opportunity to improve your understanding of snow, avalanches, terrain, human factors, decision making, and companion rescue.

 Avalanche safety and risk management is a rapidly evolving field, and as AIARE instructors we are able to remain current with the latest research, information, and techniques.
 As a skier, snowboarder, climber, hiker, or snowshoer, we recommend attending a refresher course every 2-3 years.